thacherT1D/webdevstuff/Learning_to_Learn/Learning_To_Learn.desc.md

 ![](https://i.imgur.com/jO19KKD.png)

 Training your mind with a growth mindset can be very difficult.
-But the reward for your persistence is being able to drink more and more from the firehose.
-Here are some things you can say to yourself that'll help train your mind.
+But the reward for your persistence is being able to drink more and more from the firehose every day.
+Here are some things you can say to yourself that'll help train your mind to be more growth oriented.

 ![](https://i.imgur.com/HiEOCHw.jpg)